RuiJMoreira/UserCars/README.md

 3. **Script Configuration:**
    - Copy the bot token and set it in the `sendTelegramMessage` function in each script.
    - Get your chat ID and set it in the `telegram_id` variable.
+   - Configure the price range for each script.

 ## Usage